Kankakee

 Serving Central Illinois

-Our car accident attorneys proudly offer a free consultation to help determine if you or a loved one have sufficient grounds for a lawsuit, and we only get paid when we win.
+Our car accident attorneys provide a free consultation to assess whether you or a loved one have valid grounds for a lawsuit.
+We only receive payment upon winning the case.
 Our primary office is located in Charleston, IL.

-To find out how we may be able to help you with your accident claim, call (217) 516-3451.
+To find out how we may be able to help you with your accident claim, call (217) 516-3451 or fill out our online form.
 Our intake staff members will connect you with a lawyer best suited to handle your claim.